lawrennd/old_talks/_mlai/week8.md

 \subsection{Visualizing the Eigenvectors}

 Each retained eigenvector is stored in the $j$th column of $\mathbf{U}$.
 Each of these eigenvectors is associated with particular directions of variation in the original data.
-Principal component analysis implies that we can reconstruct any face by using a weighted sum of these eigenvectors where the weights for each face are given by the relevant vector of the latent variables, $\mathbf{x}_{i, :}$ and the diagonal elements of the matrix $\mathbf{L}$.
+Principal component analysis implies that we can reconstruct any face by using a weighted sum of these eigenvectors where the weights for each face are given by the relevant vector of the latent variables, $\latentVector_{i, :}$ and the diagonal elements of the matrix $\mathbf{L}$.
 We can visualize the eigenvectors $\mathbf{U}$ as images by performing the same reshape operation we used to recover the image associated with a data point above.
 Below we do this for the first nine eigenvectors of the Olivetti Faces data.

 \plotcode{width=3
 height=3